wolfmcnally/XID-Quickstart/tutorials/01-your-first-xid.md

 Even the assertions can have their own assertions!
 Look at the `'key'` assertion:

 ```
-'key': PublicKeys(88d90933) [     ← Subject of this nested envelope
+'key': PublicKeys(...) [       ← Subject of this nested envelope
     'allow': 'All'             ← Assertion about the key
     'privateKey': ENCRYPTED    ← Another assertion
 ]
 ```